cuemacro/findatapy/README.md

 # Coding log

+* 03 Nov 2019
+    * Added script to set API keys with keyring
 * 02 Nov 2019
     * Added BoE as a data source
     * Removed blosc/msgpack (msgpack deprecated in pandas) and replaced with pyarrow for caching
     * Uses keyring library for API keys (unless specified in DataCred)
-    * Began to add tests for IO
+    * Began to add tests for IO and market data download
 * 03 Oct 2019
     * Remove API key from cache
     * Remove timezone when storing in Arctic (can cause issues with later versions of Pandas)